Codehagen/Dingify/README.md

     .
-    ├── apps                         # Its app workspace which contains │    ├── www                     # Nextjs app which is deployed in Vercel │    └── ...
+    ├── apps                         # Its app workspace which contains │    ├── www                     # Nextjs app which is deployed in Vercel │    ├── api                     # Hono app that is our REST-api for our SDK │    └── ...
     ├── packages                     # are the shared packages that are used by the apps │    ├── db                      # Prisma DB connector